AdobeDocs/adobe-admin-apis/src/pages/index.md

 # Adobe Admin APIs - Storage Management

 Adobe storage for business provides enterprise organisations with a centralised platform to store digital assets and collaborate seamlessly across various Adobe applications, from any device or location.
-The Adobe Admin APIs for Storage Management provide all Enterprise customers with free, programmatic access to manage content stored in Adobe storage for business.

 <Resources slots="heading, links"/>